I enjoy hosting visitors to our island, sharing my passion for nature, and introducing them to the amazing wildlife found here.

-Inagua actually consists of two separate islands, Great Inagua Island and Little Inagua Island.
+Inagua is the southernmost island in The Bahamas and actually consists of two separate islands, Great Inagua Island and Little Inagua Island.
 Both are known for their natural surroundings and act as great destinations for ecotourists.
-Inagua National Land & Sea Park covers 45% of Great Inagua Island and is home to over 80,000 West Indian Flamingos, the Bahama parrot, and other pelicans, ducks and hummingbirds found nowhere else in The Bahamas.
+Great Inagua is the third largest island in The Bahamas, stretching 20 miles long and 55.19 miles wide, with the Inagua National Park covering 45% of the island.
+The Park is home to over 80,000 West Indian Flamingos, the Bahama parrot, and other pelicans, ducks and hummingbirds found nowhere else in The Bahamas.
 Little Inagua Island is a protected habitat for endangered sea turtles, and features a vast reef that prevents boaters and sailors from getting too close to its shores.
 Over 30 square miles of the island are uninhabited by locals.

-National Bird of The Bahamas, West Indian Flamingos live in the Great Inagua National Park, comprising almost half the island.
-Wetland sites created during salt production have made this the largest nesting ground for those birds in the Western Hemisphere.
+National Bird of The Bahamas, they live in the Great Inagua National Park, covering almost half the island.
+The wetland sites of salt production make this the largest nesting ground for flamingos in the Western Hemisphere.